isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 - id: The unique ID created by the DBMS to identify a specific pizza. `type String`
 - name: The name of the pizza creation *(Meatlover's, Veggie, Hawaiian)* `type String`
 - toppings: The toppings chosen for a pizza *(`{sauce: "tomato", cheese: ["mozzarella"], meat: [], veggies: ["olives", "spinach"]}`)* `type Object`
-- price: a base cost plus the cost of each topping on the pizza.
-This is calculated before the data is added collectively. *(12.99)* `type Number`
+- price: a base cost plus the cost of each topping on the pizza - calculated before the data is added collectively. *(12.99)* `type Number`

 ### Views